PRO100BYTE/ProjectArcade-Wiki/controllers/specific_mapping/dolphin-controller-mapping.md

 ### STEP 1: Creation of a profile in Dolphin

-Run _Dolphin.exe_, the executable is located in the `emulators\dolphin-emu` folder of your RetroBat installation.
+Run _Dolphin.exe_, the executable is located in the `emulators\dolphin-emu` folder of your ProjectArcade installation.

 Click on the "Controllers" icon in the taskbar, then select "Configure" (pick the right system depending on the game, this works both for Gamecube and Wii)